-However there is a small difference here; in Android dialogue framework the Exception is passed as a last parameter but in Timber you need to provide the exception as first parameter.
 Interestingly, in Timber you don’t have to provide a tag in logging calls because Timber automatically does that.
-Timber uses the file name where you are logging from as tag.
+Timber uses the filename you are logging from as a tag in itself.
 You can see the detailed information in this video:

-- In case of centralized logs, all of the data is stored in a single location that only makes it easier for developers and testers to retrieve required logs using a single interface but also avoid the troublesome process of retrieving the information from multiple different systems.
+- In the case of centralized logs, all data is stored in a single location, which makes it easier for developers and testers to retrieve required logs using a single interface, while avoiding the troublesome process of retrieving the information from multiple different systems.

-- The platform that handles logging process as well as the centralized log management system, automatically handles different types of logs.
-As logs come in several different formats, the platform automatically converts them to a standard format to increase the productivity and readability.
+- The platform that handles logging processes, as well as the centralized log management system, automatically handles different types of logs.
+As logs come in several different formats, the platform automatically converts them to a standard format, increasing both productivity and readability.

-- Centralized logging systems come with many advanced features like searching, indexing and others.
+- Centralized logging systems come with many advanced features, such as searching and indexing.
 The platform processes the log data and breaks it down to its key components.
 Developers can search and filter specific logs based on their key components.

 - Log data could be exported or redistributed when needed without changing or opening the original log file.

-Android uses the pre-configured logging API that supports many popular logging tools like Timber.
-This built-in API collects log data to Logcat that stores that data in a file.
-By utilizing a cloud based logging framework like Bugfender, developers and testers can get rid of the intermediary process and directly access the log data via web interface.
+Android uses a pre-configured logging API which supports many popular logging tools, including Timber.
+This built-in API collects log data to Logcat, which then stores that data in a file.
+By utilizing a cloud-based logging framework like Bugfender, developers and testers can get rid of the intermediary process and directly access the log data via web interface.

-Bugfender offers developers and testers a comprehensive testing platform where they can get rid of their dependency on emulators and test apps on real devices in real life situations.
-In our previous post we discussed some app testing challenges and how factors like network and geographical location of the devices affect app behavior.
-It is impossible to reproduce every bug in lab that means developers can only get detailed information about bugs from users.
-Bugfender terminates this dependency too.
+Bugfender offers developers and testers a comprehensive testing platform where they can wean themselves off their dependency on emulators and test apps on real devices in real-life situations.
+In our previous post we discussed some app testing challenges and how factors like network and geographical location of devices affect app behavior.
+It is impossible to reproduce every bug in a lab, which means developers can only get detailed information about bugs from the users themselves.
+Bugfender removes this dependency, too.

-Getting physical access to a particular device where the app is not working properly could be impossible if it is located half way around the world.
-That’s where remote logging tool Bugfender excels; the platform allows developers to access logs generated by specific devices and analyze those logs to discover and fix bugs.
+When an app is not working properly, it might be impossible to obtain physical access if the user is located halfway round the world.
+That’s where Bugfender, as a remote logging tool, excels.
+The platform allows developers to access logs generated by specific devices and analyze those logs to discover and fix bugs.
 The main concept behind Bugfender is to find bugs before users see them.
-Other than remote logging platform, there are two other approaches that developers usually use; using real devices and using emulators.
+Developers can also use real devices, and emulators, for this purpose, but we feel a remote logger has the edge on both methods.